-Rev. Carl Eugene Breazeale, 90, peacefully passed away at home with his family by his side on April 29, 2021.
+Reverend Carl Eugene Breazeale, 90, of Fountain Inn, beloved husband of Mary “Frances” O’Neal Breazeale, peacefully passed away at home with his family by his side on April 29, 2021.

-Born in Pickens, SC, he was a son of the late William Guy Breazeale, Sr. and Hattie Mae McAllister Breazeale.
-He was a retired Ordained Church of God Minister as well as an Ordained Baptist Minister.
+Born in Pickens, SC, he was a son of the late William Guy Breazeale, Sr., and Hattie Mae McAllister Breazeale.
+He was a retired Ordained Church of God Minister and an Ordained Baptist Minister.
 At the time of his passing, he was a member of Praise Cathedral.

-He loved people and was authentically interested in them.
+Reverend Breazeale loved people and was authentically interested in them.
 He had a personality as grand as his stature, and he never met a stranger.
-He was a visionary pastor, devoted patriot, and a fair-minded mentor and friend.
-His wife often declared "to know him, is to love him".
+He was an exceptional father, a visionary pastor, devoted patriot, and a fair-minded mentor and friend.
+His wife often declared “to know him, is to love him”.

-Rev. Breazeale is survived by his beloved wife of 66 years, Mary "Frances" O'Neal Breazeale; three children, Cathy Eugenia Breazeale Grant and her husband, Stephen, of Simpsonville, SC, Carl Michael Breazeale of Daytona Beach, FL, and Angela Frances Breazeale of Greenville, SC; and one sister, Guynell Smith.
+Reverend Breazeale is survived by his loving wife of 66 years, Mary “Frances” O’Neal Breazeale; three children, Cathy Eugenia Breazeale Grant and her husband, Stephen, of Simpsonville, SC, Carl Michael Breazeale of Daytona Beach, FL, and Angela Frances Breazeale of Greenville, SC; and one sister, Guynell Smith.

-His family has immeasurable adoration and respect for him and will miss him immensely, but will remember him for the limitless love, joy, laughter, and cheerful songs that he shared with them so unconditionally.
+He will be missed immensely by his family whose adoration and respect for him is immeasurable, and they will forever cherish the limitless love, joy, laughter, and cheerful songs that he shared with them so unconditionally.

-Rev. Breazeale was preceded in death by six brothers, Author Breazeale, Dewey Breazeale, Raymond Breazeale, W.G.
+One of twelve siblings, Carl was preceded in death by six brothers, Authur Breazeale, Dewey Breazeale, Raymond Breazeale, W.G.
 Breazeale, Roy Breazeale and Walter Breazeale; and four sisters, Ola Faye Johnson, Ollie Bell Breazeale, Wendell Nix, and Dorothy Garrison.

-A public viewing will be held on Wednesday, May 5, 2021 from 3:00 p.m. until 5:00 p.m. at Thomas McAfee Funeral Homes, Southeast.
+A visitation will be held on Wednesday, May 5, 2021 from 3:00 p.m. until 5:00 p.m. at Thomas McAfee Funeral Homes, Southeast.
 Masks are required in all Thomas McAfee Funeral Home locations and attendees are strongly encouraged to follow CDC guidelines on social distancing.
-The graveside service will be Thursday, May 6th at 1:30 p.m. in Hillcrest Memorial Park, Pickens.
+Due to Covid 19 restrictions, a graveside service will be held Thursday, May 6th at 1:30 p.m. in Hillcrest Memorial Park, Pickens, SC.

 Memorials may be made in his honor to Chris and Kelly’s HOPE Foundation, c/o Community Foundation, 630 East Washington Street, Suite A, Greenville, SC 29601.